graphprotocol/graph-improvement-proposals/gips/0081-indexing-payments.md

 ## Prior Art

-[GIP-0058](https://github.com/graphprotocol/graph-improvement-proposals/blob/main/gips/0058-Replacing-Bonding-Curves-with-Indexing-Fees.md) presents a previous version of a very similar proposal.
+[GIP-0058](https://github.com/graphprotocol/graph-improvement-proposals/blob/main/gips/0058-Replacing-Bonding-Curves-with-Indexing-Fees.md) presented a similar proposal.
 This GIP re-introduces the same concepts, but incorporates the latest approach in Graph Horizon, and simplifies the proposal with an off-chain MVP while clarifying that the actor engaging in **Indexing Payments** is generally a Gateway running automated indexer selection.

 ## High-Level Description